argituri/assignment_c/README.md

 A person has 3 attributes:
 * His/Her identifying id string (Primary Key),
 * Basic information (first and last names, address, birthdate and a possible date of death) and a
-* Workplace
+* Workplace (Linking via ID etc. not demonstrated here)

-A persons relatives' id strings are listed in the attribute relativeIds.
-Id is the key (which could be used to fetch other persons information) and the relationship (Enum) is the value.
+A persons relatives' id strings are listed in the attribute (HashMap) relativeIds where Id is the key (which could be used to fetch other persons information) and the relationship (Enum) is the value.

-Adding a relative could send a call to check whether the relative exists, if not, create it and add current person as their relative.
+Adding a relative to a person could send a call to check whether the relative exists, if not, create it and add current person as their relative.

 Adding a workplace to a Person should also add the Persons id to the employee list (and persist).
 This is only demonstrated in junit tests with a list of workplace employees.